Highways 180 and 168: Kings Canyon and Sequoia

 Roaring River Falls and Zumwalt Meadows: Lots of people do these hikes separately, but it you leave Zumwalt Meadows and head west, you will have the canyon to yourself as you hike through the towering cliffs, and you get to feel a little bit superior to the crowds at Roaring River Falls, knowing that you got there the classy way--not by walking 200 feet from the parking lot.
 (If you do want another view of Roaring River Falls, don't miss the little trail on the WEST side of the falls, that leads to a lovely overlook.
 It's only 100 yards or so.
 Well worth it.

 Don Cecil Trail: This one also leaves from the Visitor Center...and goes straight up the southern wall of Kings Canyon.
 But take your time, stop at the lovely Sheep Creek Cascade about a mile up the trail, and then keep going for at least another mile, where the views open up to Mt.
 Gardiner and Clarence King to the East, and the Monarch Divide to the north.
 You can be back in camp well before lunch time, and take the rest of the day off to play in the river.
+Or keep going for another few miles.
+You'll pass through a lovely secluded valley with towering pines, firs, and a few sequoias, and then reach a ridge with even more stunning views.
+And if you go all the way to Lookout Peak, you can scramble to the top for the best views of all.

 For photo blogs of some of the hikes in Sequoia and Kings Canyon,. check out these links: